OCA/manufacture/mrp_workorder_last_worker/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds a new field to the workorder to store the last worker who worked on it, no matter if they are currently working on it or not.
+This module adds a new field to the workorder to store the last user who worked on it, regardless of whether they are currently working on it or not.

 **Table of contents**